-The downgrade to EDB's issuer ratings is due to EDB's weakened liquidity, as well as Moody's expectation that EDB's consolidated credit metrics will continue to deteriorate owing to losses associated with the current exposure to the spot market of its hydro generation subsidiaries and higher levels of indebtedness at the holding company level.
-The purchase of the remaining 50% equity interest and subsequent consolidation of the 720MW thermo-power plant PECEM I that took place in May will further weaken EDB's consolidated credit metrics and could require further direct financial support from EDB.
-EDB's ratings are one notch lower than the implicit Ba1/Aa2.br ratings on a consolidated basis, to reflect the structural subordination of debt at the holding company level to that of the operating companies, as well as a likely further increase in debt in the near term as a result of current investments and lower dividends received from its subsidiaries.
+EDB's issuer ratings reflects EDB's weakened liquidity, as well as Moody's expectation that EDB's consolidated credit metrics will continue to deteriorate owing to losses associated with the current exposure to the spot market of its hydro generation subsidiaries and higher levels of indebtedness at the holding company level.
+The purchase of the remaining 50% equity interest and subsequent consolidation of the 720MW thermopower plant PECEM I that took place in May will further weaken EDB's consolidated credit metrics and could require further direct financial support from EDB.
+EDB's ratings are one notch lower than the implicit Ba2/Aa2.br ratings on a consolidated basis, to reflect the structural subordination of debt at the holding company level to that of the operating companies, as well as a likely further increase in debt in the near term as a result of current investments and lower dividends received from its subsidiaries.